 This is a diary of sorts: I will be recounting some of the things I see and do; I will describe the weather, the seasons, the pleasures and difficulties of living in rural North Suffolk.

 I am interested in the wildlife (animals, birds, plants) that I see in the place I live and I belong to a number of conservation organisations.
 I enjoy reading and listening to music.
 I used to play the piano, draw and sew a lot but lack of time through running a house and bringing up two daughters has meant that I hardly ever do these things any more.
-I also have rheumatoid arthritis which makes a number of activities difficult at times.
+I also have rheumatoid and osteo arthritis which makes a number of activities difficult at times.

 I dislike cooking but nevertheless have to do it every day and do my best to produce interesting and nutritious food.
 I also find shopping tedious and would get out of it if I could!